 As a way to keep themselves in check, Osprey takes samples of their materials and sends them out to a third party lab for spot checking through chemical analysis.
 Now that’s raising the bar on holding yourself accountable.

 Ok, what’s so special about these bluesign®-approved fabrics?

 For a fabric to earn a bluesign®-approved label, it has to meet strict ecological and toxicological requirements.
 A global effort, BLUESIGN is working to encourage the textile industry to incorporate responsible and sustainable manufacturing practices.

 Is there a sustainable difference between using recycled materials versus virgin materials?

 Yes.
 In fact, when producing the material Osprey uses in their products, selecting recycled materials drops their carbon footprint by a minimum of 45%.
 As an added bonus, materials made from recycled polyester are more likely to be recycled too which further reduces waste and environmental impact.

 What about the plastics and boxes used in shipping?

 Packaging is a necessity, so Osprey switched to 100% recycled polybags.
-Important to note that these bags can also then be recycled.
+Ii is important to note that these bags can also then be recycled.
 And when it comes to the boxes they ship their products in, Osprey uses recycled or Forest Stewardship Council-certified cartons.
 Going a step further, their hangtags are also created with recycled or Forest Stewardship Council-certified materials.
 Nice job!

 Fun fact: Osprey began sewing Leave No Trace principles into their backpacks in 1997.
 A simple yet effective way to remind everyone to be gentle on the environment while exploring.

 All of this culminates into an amazing partner who truly, deeply cares about the environment and through their actions clearly invests in our planet.
-Proud to carry Osprey products in our Divers Direct stores, know that every purchase of Osprey products is a step in the right, sustainable direction.
+We are proud to carry Osprey products in our Divers Direct stores knowing that every purchase of Osprey products is a step in the right, sustainable direction.